-When a four-wheeled vehicle is on a curve, the outside tires are on a larger radius than the inside tires.
-That means that the outside tires have to travel farther and faster to stay in line with the inside tires.
-If the tires roll independently like those on the front axle of a rear-wheel drive vehicle, the outside tire will roll more and the inside tire will roll less to get around a curve.
-The drive torque being applied to the tires.
+Four-wheeled vehicle

+Increasing the vehicle width increases the effect because of the larger difference in radius between the inner and outer wheels.
+Increasing the grade increases the effect because of the additional torque being applied to the tires.
 Increasing the curve radius decreases the effect because the outside tire has to turn less to keep up with the inside tire.
 Other than rotational forces, there is no churning effect on tangents because both tires travel the same distance at the same speed.
 The effects will be most noticeable on a climbing turn since it involves grade and a turn.